Museums in Vermont

-The museum offers a trip through over 200 years of maple sugaring history starting with the Native American discovery that maple sap cooked over an open fire produces a sweet syrup.
+The New England Maple Museum offers a trip through over 200 years of maple sugaring history starting with the Native American discovery that maple sap cooked over an open fire produces a sweet syrup!

 The Noyes House, a two-story federal-style brick mansion built by the Safford family in the early nineteenth century, was the first location to be settled in the village of Morrisville.

-We have been presenting the past present and future of marble, as used in art, as building material and amazing world of everyday uses for more that 20 years!
+The Vermont Marble Museum have been presenting the past present and future of marble, as used in art, as building material and amazing world of everyday uses for more than 20 years!